rornic/.dotfiles/.github/README.md

 # dotfiles

-My config dotfiles for development on Pop_OS and MacOS.
+My dotfiles for development on Pop_OS and MacOS.
 WSL too, once I have set this up there.

-- *Terminal*: kitty
-- *Text Editor*: neovim / LazyVim
-- *Prompt*: starship
-- *Shell*: bash

 ## Installation